 In a shareholders agreement there can be a variety of formulas for share valuation.
-The benefit of pre-agreed provisions is, it will cut down on shareholder disputes.
+The benefit of share valuation clauses is they minimise the risk of shareholder disputes.
 The most common disputes arise over the value shareholders’ can demand for their shares if they either want to exit or are forced to transfer shares under a compulsory transfer provision.

 Using a shareholder agreement to prevent a shareholder blocking a transaction

-A shareholders agreement can be used to enhance the powers of minority shareholders granted under the Companies Act.
-In effect, the shareholders agreement can overwrite the Companies Act or the articles of association to give them more rights to all or any of the dividends, voting or capital.
+Shareholders agreement s are very commonly used to enhance the powers of minority shareholders granted under the Companies Act.
+In effect, the shareholders agreement can overwrite the Companies Act or the articles of association to give minority shareholders more rights to all or any of the dividends, voting or capital.